 - Review potential sources of information assets.
 A holistic perspective that includes data centers, hardware, software, and data may require various sources including:

 - Organizational asset inventory reports from departments responsible for purchasing and equipment asset inventory.

 - Business Continuity and Disaster Recovery plans (a good source for critical systems).

 - Visit your Organization’s CIO and data center management and discuss what information resources are under their custody.

 - Visit major stakeholders (senior staff, administrative department heads, etc.,) and discuss what information systems and data their department handles.

 - List the assets for each category.

 - Define distinct categories for the types of assets in the organization. (e.g., infrastructure, data center hardware, information systems/applications, data).

 - Record the physical location of the asset in your spreadsheet.
 You may want to divide them into Local and Hosted.
 Include under Local institutional brick and mortar physical locations such as classrooms, data centers, labs, or offices.
-Example: the location of collaborative research materials on a file share may be Primary Data Center X. Include under Hosted third-party vendor data centers and other remote locations not owned by the organization.
-Example: the location of the learning management system is the Vendor X data center located in Address.
+For example, the location of collaborative research materials on a file share may be Primary Data Center X. Include under Hosted third-party vendor data centers and other remote locations not owned by the organization.
+For example, the location of the learning management system is the Vendor X data center located in Address.